ibm-js/deliteful/docs/SidePane.md

 This widget must be a sibling of html's body element.

 The `position` attribute can be `start` or `end` which means left or right respectively in LTR mode.
 The resulting left or right position of the pane depends on the globalization configuration.
-See [Enteprise Use](#enterprise) for more informations.
+See [Enterprise Use](#enterprise) for more informations.

 If `mode` is set to `"push"` or `"reveal"`, the width of the SidePane can't be changed in the markup (15em by default).
 However it can be changed in `SidePane_template.less` file.
 See [Delite themes](http://ibm-js.github.io/delite/docs/master/themes.html).